-Follow the free online continuing education series for fiction writers of all levels: The Mechanics of Fiction Writing.
-Links to podcast and video forms of each lecture are available beneath the appropriate section heading.
+Follow the online continuing education series for fiction writers of all levels: The Mechanics of Fiction Writing.
+Links to video forms of each lecture are available via the thumbnail in the appropriate section heading.
 You can support this series and future productions by purchasing a copy of the accompanying book of lecture notes and skill-sharpening exercises for yourself or as a gift to a fellow writer.

 Discover how cognitive science shapes our understanding of how readers construct storyworld space in their minds: everything from how readers map space and even feel a "sense of a place" to how you can craft lasting images, you will enhance your ability to create vivid and immersive storyworlds.